Ming the Merciless: Alex Raymond's comic strip

+Flash Gordon and Dale Arden meet Ming the Merciless for the first time in the Flash Gordon comic serial "On the Planet Mongo" (1934), art by Alex Raymond.

 In Alex Raymond's comic strip, when the heroic Flash Gordon and his friends land on the fictional planet Mongo, they find it ruled by an evil emperor, a despot who quickly becomes their enemy.
 He was not named at first, only being known as the Emperor until six weeks later, when his name was revealed to be "Ming".

 The capital of his empire is named Mingo City in his honour.
 In addition to his army, Ming is shown to have access to a wide variety of science fiction gadgets, ranging from rocket ships to death rays to robots.
 Though evil, he has his weaknesses, which include a desire to marry Flash's beautiful companion, Dale Arden.
 Ming's daughter Princess Aura is as evil as he is when the series begins, but is eventually reformed by her love for Flash, and later for Prince Barin of Arboria.

 Flash and his companions escape from Ming's clutches and find allies among the peoples of Mongo, including Barin, Prince Vultan, Prince Thun and Queen Fria.
 They organise a resistance movement against Ming's rule; the action of the resistance takes up much of the strip's story-lines.
 Ming was eventually overthrown, and Raymond pitted Flash against other enemies in the 1940s.